 It was November, 1993..... and, though Alexander was unaware of it at the time, little did he know how chillingly correct he would be.

-Many first-time visitors to this website have wondered exactly who Alexander Salkind was, let alone why the site has been dedicated to his memory.
+Through the years, those who have visited KringleQuest.com 3.0 have wondered exactly who Alexander Salkind was, let alone why the site has been dedicated to his memory.
 The answers to both those questions now follow: